-If your child wants to pursue medical school someday, Chemistry or Biochemistry have many prerequisites to complete for credit, as does Engineering.
+If your child wants to pursue medical school someday, Chemistry and Biochemistry have many prerequisites to complete for credit, as does Engineering.

-Much like with Architecture and STEM, majors in Music Performance, Fashion, and Fine Arts can also be quite time-consuming when studio and practice time are factored in.
+Much like with Architecture and STEM, majors in Music Performance, Fashion, and Fine Arts can be quite time-consuming when you factor in studio and practice time.

-Easier majors that take the shortest to complete tend to lean more into the Liberal Arts, such as Psychology, History, Anthropology, Education, and Political Science.
+Easier majors that take the shortest to complete tend to lean more toward the Liberal Arts, such as Psychology, History, Anthropology, Education, and Political Science.

 These are also often easy transfer majors if you ever decide to switch schools, as there is less variation in the degree requirements.